xenohunter/typhoonette/README.md

 Typhoonette is a 2D side-scrolling shooter prototype built with Godot 4.5.
 You pilot a fledgling storm that grows stronger by absorbing smaller debris and raindrops while avoiding larger threats that can tear it apart.

+The current build targets a portrait (720 × 1280) viewport for a classic vertical shooter feel.

 ## Project Layout

 - `scenes/` – Godot scenes starting with `main.tscn`, the current entry point.